enhance-dev/enhance.dev/app/docs/md/learn/practices/progressive-enhancement.md

 ```

 ## Many choices

-Starting with working HTML doesn't limit how you add user interactions to your front-end.
-You could progressively enhance your elements in many ways.
+Starting with HTML doesn't limit how you add user interactions to your front-end.
+You can progressively enhance your elements in many ways.
 Working with the platform gives you many paths to success.